 We collect information relating to you and your use of the Ting Service in order to provide services and features that are easy to use and responsive to your needs.
 We collect various categories of information in connection with your use of the Ting Service (“Service Information”) and some of this information specifically identifies you or your household.
 The following sections describe more specific categories of Service Information we require to deliver you the Service.

 2.2 Sensor Information.
 Sensor Information includes information measured, monitored, detected, or otherwise gathered by the Ting sensor.
-Ting measures electrical voltage at very high frequencies to, among other things, detect potential electrical fire hazards, power quality events, estimate energy use, disaggregate and identify appliances and devices connected to your electrical network, and predict failures and faults in the performance of those appliances or devices.
+Ting measures electrical voltage at very high frequencies to, among other things, detect potential electrical fire hazards, and power quality events, estimate energy use, disaggregate and identify appliances and devices connected to your electrical network, and predict failures and faults in the performance of those appliances or devices.
 Individual and/or aggregated Sensor Information may also be used to identify potential faults with the electrical utility grid in your area.
-Ting also utilizes Bluetooth and WiFi radios to detect the presence of other devices communicating through Bluetooth or on the WiFi network that Ting is connected to (“Network Data”, or “ND”).
-ND is used to support the identification, location and mitigation of electrical fire hazards, to monitor the performance and possible faults of appliances and devices, and to identify appliances or devices that may be damaged by electrical power faults (for example, power surges and sags).
-We DO NOT see any of the content being delivered by any of the Bluetooth or WiFi devices, only the broadcast information that helps us identify the type of device and in some cases its manufacturer.

 2.3 Survey Information.
-Survey Information is information relating to your experiences and satisfaction with the Services and suggestions relating to the Services provided by you through one of the Survey Sites or by other means, which indicate that such information may be shared publicly unless otherwise provided in the system program agreement applicable to you.
+Survey Information is information relating to your experiences and satisfaction with the Service and suggestions relating to the Service provided by you through one of the Survey Sites or by other means, which indicate that such information may be shared publicly unless otherwise provided in the system program agreement applicable to you.

-We use Service Information for a wide variety of purposes, including enhancing the Ting Service, to provide you with customer service and to make a wider range of services available to you.
-We also use your Service Information in aggregate or individual form to better understand how consumers use the Ting Service.
+We use Service Information for a variety of purposes, including enhancing the Ting Service, providing you with customer service, and making a wider range of features and services available to you.
+We also use your Service Information in the aggregate or individual form to better understand how consumers use the Ting Service.

 3.1 Account Information.
 We use your Account Information to establish and service your account with us, offer new services as available, and assist you in the use of the Ting Service, including customer support.
 Account Information may be collected directly by us or collected by one of our Distribution/Reseller Partners (such as a home service contractor, utility company, or insurance company) who will then share that information with us.
 In some cases, we may share Account Information with our Professional Partners – such as a home service contractor, utility company, insurance company and/or fire department/emergency services (“First Responders”) to provide diagnostic or fire safety mitigation services to you and/or to the utility grid.
 In the event that Account Information is collected by others and not by us, please be aware that their use of the information is governed by their own Privacy Policies.

-4.1 Contractors and Third-Party Service Providers.
+4.3 Contractors and Third-Party Service Providers.
 We may use independent contractors to assist with our operations.
-Such Contractors may include home service contractors, HVAC or electrical contractors, electric utility companies, and First Responders.
-Third-Party Service Providers may include consultants, billing auditors, attorneys and accountants, potential purchasers of our business, collection agencies, and third parties who provide services necessary for us to provide the Service or conduct legitimate business activities in connection with the Services.
+Such Contractors may include consultants, billing auditors, attorneys and accountants, potential purchasers of our business, collection agencies, and third parties who provide services necessary for us to provide the Service or conduct legitimate business activities in connection with the Services.
 Their access to Service Information will be limited to specific tasks.
-We require these Contractors and Third Parties to protect the confidentiality of your Service Information and to use it only as necessary to perform the services they are asked to perform.
+We require these Contractors and Service Providers to protect the confidentiality of your Service Information and to use it only as necessary to perform the services they are asked to perform.
 These Contractors and Third Parties are responsible and liable if they misuse any Service Information.

 In summary, your default privacy settings are: